robot-uprising-hq/ai-video-streamer/docs/Testing-AI-Video-Streamer.md

 # Testing AI Video Streamer

-This document shows four ways to send and receive video stream from Raspberry Pi Gstreamer
+This document shows four ways to send and receive video stream from Raspberry Pi Gstreamer.
+Make sure your firewall is not blocking the port used for streaming.

 ---